 University mentors continue to serve as teachers, coaches, friends, and college counselors to participants—creating success stories every day!

 Omicron Delta Epsilon (ODE) that was created in 1963 .
 The objectives of ODE are recognition of scholastic attainment and the honoring of outstanding achievements in economics; the establishment of closer ties between students and faculty in economics within colleges and universities and among colleges and universities.
 The Seattle University ODE chapter (Delta of Washington) was established in 1975.
 Admittance to ODE is based on the completion of four courses in Economics and the attainment of at least a "B" average.
 Students are inducted into the Society during the Winter quarter meetings of the Economics Advisory Board.

 Visit the SU Toastmasters website.

 Toastmasters is an internationally recognized nonprofit organization dedicated towards facilitating and developing strong communication skills.
-Here at Seattle University, we are focused on utilizing the tools and activities setup by Toastmasters International to aid you in becoming exceptional communicators.
+Here at Seattle University, we are focused on using the tools and activities set up by Toastmasters International to aid you in becoming exceptional communicators.
 This is achieved through the Toastmasters program, which centers around giving speeches on varying topics of your choice in a typical classroom setting.
 Our aim is to provide you with a safe haven to perform these speeches and aid you as you progress through the program.
 Membership in Toastmasters provides students with professional resources on speaking successfully and is a strong asset on a student’s resume.